nadamspueblo/domhelper/README.md

 # Forms and Input Elements

 ## getInputValue(id)
-Gets the value entered by the user in a textbox
+Returns the value entered by the user in a textbox as a string
 - ```id``` the id of the input element

 # Events